-After a work-related back injury added to Brent’s ongoing low back pain, leaving him with severe pain, numbness in both legs and unable to work, he turned to chiropractic care for help.
+After a work-related back injury added to Brent’s ongoing low back pain, leaving him with severe pain, numb legs and unable to work, he turned to chiropractic care for help.

-As a heavy-equipment operator, 45-year-old Brent Pataki needs to regularly lift heavy loads for his job at a paving company in Sudbury.
+As a heavy equipment operator, 45-year-old Brent Pataki needs to regularly lift heavy loads for his job at a paving company in Sudbury.
 After surgery to remove a herniated disc in his lower back, he had some ongoing lower back pain.
-Four years later, he turned to family physician Dr. Raymond Jacques for help.
+Four years later, he turned to family doctor Dr. Raymond Jacques for help.
 Under Dr. Jacques care, Brent was able to manage his pain with a stable, low dosage, opioid prescription medication.

 Unfortunately, a few years later, Brent twisted while filling and lifting sandbags.
 He immediately felt “electrical pain” shoot through his back and into both legs.
 This injury left him with severe low back pain, numbness in both legs and unable to work.
 Brent had difficulty walking, driving, sleeping and participating in daily activities.

 Recognizing the value chiropractic treatment might provide, Dr. Jacques referred Brent to Dr. Lindsey Rebeiro, a local chiropractor.
 With input from Dr. Jacques, Dr. Rebeiro assessed Brent’s condition.
 After discussing options with Brent, she recommended a conservative treatment plan that included:

 - Gentle mobilization of the back and hips

 - Self-management recommendations on positions and postures that would give him relief

 She saw Brent two times a week to deliver treatment.
 Gradually she added acupuncture and spinal manipulation therapy to his plan.
 As Brent’s pain declined and his movement improved, Dr. Rebeiro prescribed therapeutic exercises.
 She also educated him on safe lifting techniques to reduce his injury risks and keep his pain at bay.